For this Black Friday, Sematext wishes you:

 Let’s just dive into them:

 - Size based indices.
-If you’re using strict time-based indices (like one index every day), Black Friday traffic may cause a drop in indexing throughput like this (mainly because of merges):
+If you’re using strict time-based indices (like one index every day), Black Friday traffic will make bigger indices.
+This will cause a drop in indexing throughput like this (mainly because of merges):

 Indexing throughput graph from SPM Elasticsearch monitor

 In order to continue writing at that top speed, you’ll need to rotate indices before they reach that “wall size”, which is usually at 5-10GB per shard.
-The point is to rotate when you reach a certain size, and not purely by time, and use an alias to always write to the latest index (in 5.x this is made easier with the Rollover Index API).
+The point is to rotate when you reach a certain size, and not purely by time, and use an alias to always write to the latest index.
+Use ILM to manage that alias or roll your own management via the Rollover Index API.

-- Use dedicated masters.
+- Use dedicated master nodes.
 This is also a stability measure that helps your cluster remain consistent even if load makes your data nodes unresponsive.

-You’ll find even more tips and tricks, as well as more details on implementing the above, in our Velocity 2016 presentation.
-But the ones described above should give you the most bang per buck (or rather, per time, but you know what they say about time) for this Black Friday.
+You’ll find even more tips and tricks, as well as more details on implementing the above, in our Velocity presentation.
+But the ones described above should give you the most bang per buck (or rather, per time, but you know what they say about time).

 Tuning & scaling Elasticsearch isn’t rocket science, but it often requires time, money or both.
-So if you’re not into taking care of all this plumbing, we suggest delegating this task to us by using Logsene, our log analytics SaaS.
-With Logsene, you’d get:
+So if you’re not into taking care of all this plumbing, we suggest delegating this task to us by using Sematext Logs, where you’ll get:

-- The same Elasticsearch API when it comes to indexing and querying.
-We have Kibana, too, in addition to our own UI, plus you can use Grafana Elasticsearch integration.
+- A flexible API for indexing and querying, similar to Elasticsearch’s.
+We have Kibana, too, in addition to our own UI.

 - Free trials for any plan, even the Black Friday-sized ones.
 You can sign up for them without any commitment or credit card details.

-- No lock in – because of the Elasticsearch API, you can always go [back] to your own ELK Stack if you really want to manage your own Elasticsearch clusters.
+- No lock in – because you’d use the same ecosystem as with Elasticsearch, you can always go [back] to your own ELK Stack.
 We can even help you with that via Elastic Stack consulting, training and production support.

-- A lot of extra goodies on top of Elasticsearch, like role-based authentication, alerting and integration with SPM for your application monitoring.
-This way you can have your metrics and logs in one place.
+- A lot of extra goodies on top of Elasticsearch, like integration with other observability pillars you’ll want for Black Friday: application performance monitoring, real user monitoring and synthetics.

-If, on the other hand, you are passionate about this stuff and work with it, you might like to hear that we’re hiring worldwide, on a wide range of positions (at the time of this writing there are openings for backend, frontend (UX, UI, ReactJS, Redux…), sales, work on Docker, consulting and training). 🙂
+If, on the other hand, you are passionate about Elasticsearch or its ecosystem, you might like to hear that we’re hiring worldwide, on a wide range of positions.